-A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
-A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order, as well as a child who appears to the Admission Committee (on behalf of the Trust) to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.
+A 'looked after child' is one who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after child' is one who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order, as well as a child who appears to the Admission Committee to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.

-Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
-In the case of children adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted will be required.
-Ideally, this should be received by the application deadline in the normal admission round.
-When assessing the evidence provided, the DfE's guidance (accessible here) will be followed.
+Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's current or former social worker confirming their status, and/or an adoption, child arrangements or special guardianship order.
+In the case of children adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted may be required, ideally accompanying the application.
+When assessing the evidence provided, the DfE's current guidance will be followed.

-Where the Virtual School Head has already verified the child's status, parents should let the Local Authority/School know, as there should be no need for further evidence to be provided in this case.
+Where the Virtual School Head at the Local Authority has already verified the child's status and the Academy is able to confirm this with them, there will be no need further evidence to be provided to the Academy.

-7.1.2 Children of staff members employed at Harris Academy South Norwood as confirmed by their HR Manager.
+7.1.2 Children of staff members employed at Harris Academy Beulah Hill as confirmed by their HR Manager.
 For the avoidance of doubt, it is not possible for a staff member to have priority at more than one Academy within the Trust.

-For inclusion in this category, the staff member must be permanently based at Harris Academy South Norwood for more than 50% of their normal working hours each week during term time, and have been:
+For inclusion in this category, the staff member must be permanently based at Harris Academy Beulah Hill for more than 50% of their normal working hours each week during term time, and have been: